zipped-album/zap/README.md

 1. **Make sure you have Python 3 with Tkinter support installed**

    If not, install it.
-For instance: https://www.python.org/ftp/python/3.10.1/python-3.10.1-amd64.exe
+For instance with this installer: https://www.python.org/ftp/python/3.10.1/python-3.10.1-amd64.exe

 2. **Make sure FFmpeg shared libraries are installed**

    If not, install them.
-   For example:
+For instance:
     * Download https://github.com/GyanD/codexffmpeg/releases/download/4.4/ffmpeg-4.4-full_build-shared.zip
     * Unzip to `C:\FFmpeg\`
     * Add `C:\FFmpeg\bin\` to your environment variable `PATH`